crisvegadev/facturama-php-sdk/README.md

 # Facturama SDK PHP (BETA)

-[NOTE] This is a custom fork and a unofficial library of [Facturama PHP SDK](https://github.com/Facturama/facturama-php-sdk)
+[NOTE] This is a custom library of [Facturama PHP SDK](https://github.com/Facturama/facturama-php-sdk)

-[NOTE] This library requires PHP 8.1 as minimum

 [NOTE] This library is for CFDI 4.0